keith-badulis/comet-enlistment-system/README.md

 ## Running the server

-To start the server, type the following command while in the 'studentenlistment' directory (root django project folder):
+To start the server, type the following command while in the `studentenlistment` directory (root django project folder):

 ```
 $ python manage.py runserver 8000
 ```

-### Initial setup
+## Initial setup

 This current project may already have an administrator and a few user records in the db.
 The default admin credentials are as follows: